 Voice communication is vital in many jobs.
 Police officers, fire fighters and oil refinery workers all need quick and reliable voice communication every day.
 But they also need additional information, which can be delivered as data in the form of photos, maps, pictures, documents, videos, status information.
 Today, they use a different device or several different devices for this - not the easiest, most effective or economical way to work.

-A good solution is a dual-mode TETRA+LTE device, which offers both ultra-reliable voice and broadband data.
+A good solution is a dual-mode TETRA+broadband device, which offers both ultra-reliable voice and broadband data.